Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: Introduction

-There are many important nongradient models even with product reversible measures for which the diffusive scaling limits are not established, including the multi-species simple exclusion process (cf.\ \cite{I18}), energy Ginzburg-Landau model (cf.\ \cite{DL11,LO12}) and stochastic energy exchange models (cf. \cite{GKS12, Sas15}) -- even in cases where the required spectral gap estimate is obtained.
-Also, regardless of the specific interaction $(S,\phi)$, models defined on crystal lattices, such as the hexagonal lattice and the diamond lattice, are typically nongradient, and its diffusive scaling limits are so far completely open (cf.\ \cite{T12}).
-Related to this problem, the generalization of the nongradient method from a nearest neighbor interaction version to a finite range interaction version on $\Z^d$ are often claimed to be ``straightforward'', but there is no clearly written proof in the literature.
+There are many important nongradient models even with product reversible measures for which the diffusive scaling limits are not established, including the multi-species simple exclusion process (cf.\ \cite{I18}) -- even in cases where the required spectral gap estimate is obtained.
+In addition, the generalization of the nongradient method from a nearest neighbor interaction version to a finite range interaction version on $\Z^d$ are often claimed to be ``straightforward,'' but in fact, there is no clearly written proof in the literature.
 Here, by the finite range interaction, we mean that the jumps of particles can be finite range, but do not mean the reversible measures have a finite range interaction.
-We have noticed that when generalizing to the finite range interaction version, there is in general an obstacle in the proof of the locality of the boundary term, as we remark in Section 5 of this article (see Remark \ref{rem:finite-range}).
-Hence in this article, we restrict ourselves to the nearest neighbor interaction on the Euclidean lattice $\Z^d$, or in our terminology, the model on the locale $(\Z^d, \bbE^d)$.
-The extension of the locale to a general crystal lattice $(X,E)$ is an important problem, and we are currently preparing an article for this extension with a sufficient condition on the locale $(X,E)$ for Theorem 2 to hold.
-With this in mind, we write the assertions and proofs in this article generally as possible with respect to the locale.
+We have discovered that when generalizing to the finite range interaction version, there is in general an obstruction in the proof of the locality of the boundary term, as we remark in Section 6 of this article (see Remark \ref{rem:finite-range}).
+Hence in this article, we avoid a direct proof and reduce our proof of the main theorem to the case of the nearest neighbor interaction on the Euclidean lattice $\Z^d$, or in our terminology, the model on the locale $(\Z^d, \E^d)$ (see \S\ref{subsec: PMT}).
+One of the major advantages of creating a general formalism is the development of systematic methods to solve difficult problems by reducing to an easier case.
+This allows, as in our case, proof of results even in cases where parallel method of proof fails to follow through.

+With a similar spirit, we also reduce the problem to the case $r_e \equiv 1$ in the beginning of the proof.
+This is possible since the set itself and its topology of $L^2(\mu)_{r_e}$ is the same for any $r=(r_e)$.
+This is not the case if $r=(r_e)$ is degenerate or unbounded.

+The extension of the result on the Euclidean lattice $(\Z^d, E)$ with finite range to a general crystal lattice $(X,E)$, such as the hexagonal lattice, is a fundamental open problem, and we are currently preparing some articles for this extension.
+With this in mind, we write the assertions and proofs in this article generally as possible with respect to the locale $(X,E)$.
 In the long term, we also hope that our main result may be extended to the case where $S$ is countable infinite, continuous, and $\nabla$ is a differential operator, an integral operator, and so on under suitable conditions.